jrief/django-formset/docs/source/richtext-extensions.rst

 optional if the link type is not set to "internal".
 Otherwise, with link type set to "external", the form validation would fail, since then this field is hidden.

-Finally we can attach this dialog form to our ``RichTextarea`` widget by adding it to the list of control elements:
+Finally we attach this dialog form to our ``RichTextarea`` widget by adding it to the list of control elements:

 .. django-view:: pages_form